-Ashwagandha is used in Ayurveda to balance Vata and Kapha;2 in excess, because of its heating, unctuous, building nature, it can imbalance Pitta, and also worsen ama (toxic build-up).6 Ayurveda recognizes Ashwagandha particularly for its building, strengthening, and nourishing nature.
-It is used for the same reasons as listed in the Benefits section above, particularly to support healthy muscles and reproductive systems, and to balance Vata.
+Ashwagandha is used in Ayurveda to balance vata and kapha;2 in excess, and because of its heating, unctuous, building nature, it can imbalance pitta, and also worsen ama (toxic build-up).6 Ayurveda recognizes ashwagandha particularly for its building, strengthening, and nourishing nature.
+It is used for the same reasons as listed in the Benefits section above, particularly to support healthy muscles and reproductive systems, and to balance vata.

 How to Use Ashwagandha